 McKnight Doctoral Fellowships

-The McKnight Doctoral Fellowship program is designed to address the under-representation of African American and Hispanic faculty at colleges and universities in the state of Florida by increasing the pool of citizens qualified with Ph.D. degrees to teach at the college and university levels.
+The McKnight Doctoral Fellowship program is designed to address the underrepresentation of African American and Hispanic faculty at colleges and universities in the state of Florida by increasing the pool of citizens qualified with Ph.D. degrees to teach at the college and university levels.
 As a by-product, it is expected that employment opportunities in industry will also be expanded.

 Each annual renewal is contingent upon satisfactory performance and normal progress toward the Ph.D. degree.
-A list of participating Florida universities follows:

 Florida Agricultural and Mechanical University